 The next seconds were critical.
-Kara’s second shock bomb attack was as true as the first, and electric liquid poured over the monster painfully.
+Kara’s second shock bomb attack was as true as the first, and electric liquid poured over the monster.
 Rahab launched an acidic dart sizzling into the horror and melting a dripping scar into its flesh while Abby plunged her enchanted sword into the monster’s body in a vicious thrust.
 Gloriana issued another magical command, but again the monster resisted.
 It flailed uselessly at the air again.

 “I’m alright,” Abby said with labored breath.

 “Except you’re not,” the oracle replied, kneeling to take a look at the warrior’s wounds.
 The horror had inflicted significant damage.
 It required five uses of the healing wand to restore Abby to fitness.
 When Gloriana finally helped the warrior stand, Abby was hale, though still weak.
 She looked at the others.

 “A barghest,” answered Rahab, “and an old one, judging by its size and appearance.
 I think this was the whispering beast to which the war room notes referred, and I think this room was its prison.”
 The conjurer looked at the fallen monster, thrilling that the party had triumphed.
 It was intoxicating.

 “They are born in Hell,” the conjurer continued, “though they are not devils.
 You wouldn’t think so to look at them, but they are related to goblinkind.
 Their most common form is more canine, going about on four legs, but they translate to the Prime in order to feed, whence they acquire power.
 When they have fed enough they shed their skin.”

 “They become this,” Rahab indicated the monstrous corpse.